HISTORICALLY INSPIRED HOTEL ROOMS

 There is a door adjoining the Holiday and Prospector rooms, they can be reserved together or as separate rooms.

 The Capitol King Suite offers a sitting parlor and full size sleeper sofa.
 Did you know that Prescott was the first capitol of Arizona?
-The Capital Suite celebrates this one of a kind story.
+The Capitol Suite celebrates this one of a kind story.

 The Rodeo King Room honors Prescott’s famed distinction as the home of the world’s oldest continuously running rodeo.